 - Let the weed sit until it’s cool enough to touch.
 Coarsely grind or cut up your weed and set aside.

 Watch your Grind

 Overgrinding your weed will impact flavour and even though you’re cooking with cannabis, that doesn’t necessarily mean you want your food to taste exactly like cannabis.
-Let’s say you’re a stickler for consistency and you think it wise to grind your cannabis in a food processor until its nice and powdery.
+Let’s say you’re a stickler for consistency and you think it wise to grind your cannabis in a food processor until it’s nice and powdery.
 You DON’T want this and you don’t want it for a couple of reasons.
-Too fine a grind makes it harder to strain, it might turn your food green and it will taste grassy thanks to the chlorophyll you’ll be releasing – a coarse grind from a hand grinder or your trusted kitchen shears will do.
+It’s just cannabis and too fine a grind makes it harder to strain, it might turn your food green and it will taste grassy thanks to the chlorophyll you’ll be releasing – a coarse grind from a hand grinder or your trusted kitchen shears will do.

-When cooking with cannabis, quality will only take you so far and its way more important to focus on flavour and process because you want your cannabis infused eats to be delicious and potent.
-So next time you cook with weed, experiment with strain pairings and perfect your decarbing, sky’s the limit after that.
+When cooking with cannabis, quality will only take you so far and it’s way more important to focus on flavour and process because you want your cannabis-infused eats to be delicious and potent.
+So next time you cook with weed, experiment with strain pairings and perfect your decarbing, the sky’s the limit after that.